-The transaction price of the contract includes (i) \$7.0 million of fixed consideration, (ii) up to \$26.0 million of variable consideration in the form of sales-based milestone payments, and (iv) other royalty-based payments based on net sales.
+The transaction price of the contract includes (i) \$7.0 million of fixed consideration, (ii) up to \$26.0 million of variable consideration in the form of sales-based milestone payments, (iii) up to \$30.0 million of variable consideration in the form of sales-based milestone payments, and (iv) other royalty-based payments based on net sales.
 The event-based milestone payments are based on certain development and regulatory events occurring.
 At inception, we evaluated whether the milestone conditions had been achieved and if it was probable that a significant cumulative revenue reversal would not occur before recognizing the associated revenue and determined that these milestone payments were not within our control or the licensee's control, such as regulatory approvals, and were not considered probable of being achieved until those approvals were received.
-Accordingly, at inception, we fully constrained the \$26.0 million of event-based milestone payments are based on a level of sales for which the license is deemed to be the predominant item to which the royalties relate.
+Accordingly, at inception, we fully constrained the \$26.0 million of event-based milestone payments until such time that it is probable that significant cumulative revenue reversal would not occur.
+The sales-based milestone payments and other royalty-based payments are based on a level of sales for which the license is deemed to be the predominant item to which the royalties relate.
 We will recognize revenue for these payments at the later of (i) when the related sales occur, or (ii) when the performance obligation to which some or all of the royalty has been allocated has been satisfied or partially satisfied.
 To date, we have not recognized any sales-based or royalty revenue resulting from this licensing arrangement.

-There was no revenue recognized under this agreement during the years ended December 31, 2023 and 2022.
-As of December 31, 2023 and 2022, we have no contract assets or contract liabilities as a result of this transaction.
+There was no revenue recognized under this agreement during the years ended December 31, 2024 and 2023.
+As of December 31, 2024 and 2023, we have no contract assets or contract liabilities as a result of this transaction.